US targeted operative behind Sousse beach massacre

 Western intelligence agencies are still working to verify if he was killed.

-Intelligence indicated that Hakim was linked to the Tunisian cell behind the June 2015 Sousse attack via an intermediary in Libya, a senior British counterterrorism source told CNN.
+Intelligence indicated that Hakim was connected to the Tunisian cell behind the June 2015 Sousse attack via an intermediary in Libya, a senior British counterterrorism source told CNN.

 Thirty-eight people, including 30 British tourists, were killed.